fluttercandies/flutter_photo_manager/README.md

 ## Prepare for use

-### Add the plugin reference into pubspec.yaml
+### Add the plugin reference to pubspec.yaml

-Two ways to add the plugin into your pubspec:
+Two ways to add the plugin to your pubspec:
 - **(Recommend)** Run `flutter pub add photo_manager`.
 - Add the plugin reference in your `pubspec.yaml`'s `dependencies` section:
 ```yaml